 Universally successful brands often have one thing in common: passion.
 This fuels companies – from big multinational firms to small and medium-sized entrepreneurs – to establish, grow, and further improve their respective products and/or services.
 The same idea holds true especially for sport and lifestyle enterprises such as War Tribe.
+Read on below to find out why and how War Tribe produces some of the best brazilian jiu jitsu gis available on the market!

 War Tribe is a highly recognized brand in the Jiu Jitsu and mixed martial arts circuit.
 Based in Bend, Oregon, the company designs pioneering, industry-leading products used by top BJJ practitioners like former number one ranked IBJJF competitor and UFC women’s strawweight fighter Mackenzie Dern and 3rd degree black belt Caio Terra, just to name a few.